-- 1. Do not receive delivery, or doing so only conditionally. - Record transport damage (photos). - Note the extent of the damage on the transport paperwork or on the transport company's bill of lading. - 4.
+- 1. Do not receive delivery, or doing so only conditionally. - 2.
+Record transport damage (photos). - 3.
+Note the extent of the damage on the transport paperwork or on the transport company's bill of lading. - 4.
 File a complaint immediately.

-Claims for damages can only be made within the complaint period and according to the general terms and conditions (T&C).
+Claims for damages can only be made within the complaint period and in accordance with the general terms and conditions (T&C).
 Save packing for a possible return shipment.

-Mount fan and place in service only after repairs and resolution of complaints.
+5. Mount the fan and place it in service only after repairs and resolution of complaints.